pwighton/bids-specification/src/derivatives/atlas.md

 segmentations, and other knowledge annotations such as landmarks in individual- or group-level spaces.

-In BIDS, a template is considered any aggregation of continuous- or discreet- valued data.
+In BIDS, a template is considered any aggregation of continuous- or discrete- valued data.
 Some templates also serve as the authoritative definition of a space and are used to bring other imaging data into alignment so that it can be aggregated.